Let´s install The Foreman with the Katello plugin.

 Proceed only if you have your lab up and running and will start with Foreman now.

 Prepare for installation

-You will need a CentOS or RedHat host with 8Gb of ram and two vCpus, at least.
+You will need a CentOS (preferred) or RedHat host with 8Gb of ram (12Gb recommended) and two vCpus, at least.

-If it will be a VM with LVM, you can start with 20Gb of space.
-You can get recommended partitioning settings at the official site (nightly release).
+If using LVM, you can start with 20Gb of space and grow it later if needed.
+You can get recommended partitioning settings at the official site .

-You should configure your network interfaces as follow (for the rlabs purposes):
+You should configure your network interface as follow (for the rlabs purposes):